 Vision: To prepare every eligible youth to become a responsible, participating citizen and leader who is guided by the Scout Oath and Law.

 Troop 719 has been in existence for over fifty years and is known for turning out more Eagle Scouts than the national average of 4%.
 719 is primarily a hiking troop.
 Our hiking season starts in February with hikes in our local mountains and ends in August with a week-long hike called a “Long Term” at places like the High Sierras, Yosemite, Mt.
 Whitney, and Hawaii.

-We meet every Tuesday of the month here at Faith UMC from 7pm to 9pm.
+We meet every Tuesday of the month (virtually during the Safer at Home protocol).
 Our major fundraisers are our Annual Pancake Breakfast at the JCI in April and Annual Golf Tournament at California Country Club in June.
 We also help out at the Keiro Nursing Home Bazaar, Faith UMC’s Matsuri, and the JCI Carnival.

 Troop 719 prepares the Scouts not only for college but for real-life situations by teaching good work ethics, building self-esteem, communication, leadership and responsibility and having them live by the Scout Oath and Law.

 Boy Scout Troop 310G